 PFPE Lubricants in Aerospace

 Failure in aerospace applications is not an option, especially since operating conditions in aerospace can be severe.
+This is why the materials used for aerospace are the crucial part of creation, such as using the right composite materials (perhaps supplied by Composites One) or lubrication.
 Inadequate lubrication or lubricants that do not perform as intended can lead to increased aircraft maintenance downtime and component failures.

 “Aircraft failure is not an option when carrying crew and passengers.” said Chad Warriner, Technical Service Engineer, The Chemours Company.
 “Aircraft reliability and performance needs to be near 100 percent.
 With near perfect reliability, the cost of operation and maintainability comes into play.
 Longer durations between lubrication intervals the less downtime and loss of productivity.
 Which in turn you can pass that savings back to the customer.”